 In 1992, tired of big city life, my wife, Cheryl, also a chef, our son Tyler, and I moved to beautiful Victoria, British Columbia, which has been home ever since.
 I worked as chef my first five years here, achieving a certificate in business administration at the University of Victoria while doing so.

 In 1997, my life changed when the position of food writer, something I dreamt about doing, came open at the Victoria Times Colonist.
 Dozens of people applied, but I landed the position because of my diverse culinary background and education.
-I was ecstatic, because I knew that this kind of work could lead to other things, such as publishing cookbooks, of which you can see on this website now number six and soon will be seven.
+I was ecstatic, because I knew that this kind of work could lead to other things, such as publishing cookbooks, of which you can see on this website now number eight.
+In 2014, because of my accomplishments since becoming a food writer and author, I was awarded an Alumni Achievement Award from the University of Victoria.

 My recipe-rich columns also appear in other Canadian newspapers and online at www.canada.com.
 When I’m not writing about food and creating cookbooks, I work as a food consultant, under the banner of Akis Consulting, providing services such as food styling, cooking demonstrations and recipe development.
 One of my main clients is Thrifty Foods, a highly regarded, West Coast supermarket chain that I have created over 2500 recipes for.

-As for where I get all my recipe ideas, well, I just love to cook, read about food, talk to other good cooks, travel to food destinations and, of course, eat good food.
+As for where I get all my recipe ideas, well, I just love to cook, read about food, talk to cooks and chefs of all stripes, travel and, of course, eat well.
 If you do all these things, you too will bubble over with new ideas on what to cook.